Short-Term Financing True Cost Comparison

 Invoice Financing and Factoring: Unlocking What You've Already Earned

-Invoice factoring and invoice financing are two different structures that sound identical but work differently.
-Factoring sells your receivable outright to a third party at a discount, while invoice financing borrows against the receivable and you retain ownership of it.
+Invoice factoring and invoice financing sound identical but work differently.
+Factoring sells receivables to a third party at discount.
+Invoice financing borrows against receivables while you retain ownership.

-With factoring, the factor buys your $100K invoice for 80% to 90% upfront, then collects directly from your customer and remits the remaining balance minus their fee.
-With financing, you borrow 70% to 90% against the invoice and repay the lender when your customer pays you.
+With factoring, the factor buys your invoice for 80-90% upfront.
+They collect from customers and remit the remaining balance minus their fee.
+With financing, you borrow 70-90% against the invoice and repay at customer payment.

-One key advantage of factoring that most business owners miss: the factor evaluates your customer's creditworthiness, not yours.
-A business with a 520 FICO score can factor invoices from Fortune 500 clients with no problem because the credit risk sits with the client, not with you.
+Factors evaluate customer creditworthiness, not yours.
+A business with 520 FICO can factor Fortune 500 invoices.
+The credit risk sits with the client, not you.

 Business Lines of Credit vs. Short-Term Term Loans: The Structural Difference

-A business line of credit is revolving capital you draw on as needed and repay, much like a credit card with a much higher limit and lower rate.
-A short-term term loan delivers a lump sum upfront with a fixed repayment schedule over 3 to 18 months.
+A business line of credit is revolving capital you draw on and repay.
+It's like a credit card with higher limits and lower rates.
+A short-term term loan delivers a lump sum upfront with fixed repayment over 3-18 months.

-The key structural difference is interest calculation.
-On a line of credit, you pay interest only on the outstanding balance on any given day.
-On a term loan, interest accrues on the original principal, which means you pay for the full balance even if you needed only half of it.
+Interest calculation is the key difference.
+On a line of credit, you pay interest only on the outstanding balance.
+On a term loan, interest accrues on the original principal.
+You pay for the full balance even if you needed only half of it.

-Lines of credit suit businesses with irregular cash flow gaps, like seasonal retailers or project-based service companies.
-Term loans suit businesses with a specific one-time capital need, like purchasing inventory for a single large contract or covering a defined payroll shortfall.
+Lines of credit suit businesses with irregular cash flow gaps.
+Seasonal retailers and project-based service companies benefit most.
+Term loans suit businesses with one-time capital needs, like inventory purchasing or payroll shortfall coverage.

-Bank lines renew annually and require a periodic review of your financials.
-Online term loans have no renewal process but also no ongoing access to capital after the initial draw.
-For businesses that expect recurring short-term gaps, a revolving line beats a series of term loans in total cost over two or three years.
+Bank lines renew annually and require periodic financial reviews.
+Online term loans have no renewal process or ongoing access.
+For recurring short-term gaps, revolving lines beat multiple term loans in total cost.

 Short-Term Financing Options for Small Business (2026)